apxapob/no_logic_game_server/README.md

 - **gameStateRequested**: Sent to room owner when a player requests the game state.
   - Data: player object

+- **onSetRoomMeta**: Sent when room metadata is set by the owner.
+  - Data: object with room metadata

 - **wrongPassword**: Sent when wrong password is provided during connection.